-Being accused of reckless evading under California Vehicle Code 2800.2 can feel terrifying.
+Being accused of reckless evading under CA Vehicle Code 2800.2 Felony Reckless Evading can feel terrifying.
 If you’ve been pulled over and charged, you might be facing fear, confusion, and real concern about how this could impact your future.
 Those feelings are valid, and you’re not alone.

 A conviction for felony reckless evading can disrupt everything from your job to your sense of security.
-But the right criminal defense lawyer can help.
+But the right criminal defense lawyer serving Los Angeles can help.

 Under Vehicle Code §2800.2, you may face felony charges if you’re accused of fleeing from a police officer in a motor vehicle while driving with wanton disregard for safety.
 In other words, it’s not just about evading—it’s about how you were driving during the alleged incident.